reactors-io/reactors-io.github.io/docs/0.6/events.md

 events are no longer passed to the corresponding reactor and its `unreact` method is never called.

-Reactive Collections offer several more Scala-idiomatic ways to subscribe to events.
+Reactors.IO offers several more Scala-idiomatic ways to subscribe to events.
 The `onEvent` method is used to subscribe to events, but ignore unreactions.
 The `onMatch` method is similar, but takes a partial function -- only the events for which the partial function is defined are considered.